vectordotdev/vector/website/docs/setup/deployment/roles/agent.md

 load off of the downstream Vector service.
 For example, you might want to take advantage of [Big Query's streaming inserts][urls.big_query_streaming].
 This feature is designed for rapid streaming and it has the added benefit of making data quickly available for querying.
-To implement this, you can forgo using a centralized Vector service entirely and stream data directly from your client nodes.
+To implement this, you can force using a centralized Vector service entirely and stream data directly from your client nodes.